raghavgautam/tramp-hdfs/README.md

 ```

 ## Known issues:
-* Security is not supported.
+* No support for writing/modification of files.
-* It doesn't support writing to files to hdfs or acls.
+* No support for acls.

 ## Filing bugs & Feature requests:
 Please open bugs at: